 How a Attorney Can Help With Your Case

 Meldon Law has experienced attorneys that can investigate your case and may be able to provide an affirmative defense to protect your interests.
 Common defenses we’ve successfully argued include:

 - Driving was necessary to prevent a greater danger.

 - The defendant drove to prevent serious dangers or death.

 - The driver didn’t know he/she drank an intoxicating substance.

 - The person believed he/she was driving sober.

-Contact Our Experienced Palm Beach County DUI Attorneys
+Contact Meldon Law’s Palm Beach County Felony DUI Attorney

 Hiring a veteran attorney to argue your court case can help you significantly.
 We can mount a defense strategy to protect you in court, while our legal team can examine the circumstances surrounding your case.
 We can also find out if officers violated your rights and try to find any defenses that can help minimize the issues surrounding your arrest.
 Meldon Law’s top attorneys have written a free book, Ways to Possibly Avoid a DUI Charge or Conviction.
 The book stems from Jeffrey Meldon, Carey Meldon, Ian Pickens, and Kenneth Ferguson’s 50-plus combined years of experience.
 Request your copy here.

-Contact Meldon Law’s Palm Beach DUI lawyers today to review your case.
+Contact Meldon Law’s Palm Beach DUI attorneys today to review your case.
 You can contact us online or call us at 800-373-8000 for a free consultation.